redhat-developer/s2i-dotnetcore/2.0/runtime/README.md

 * **HTTP_PROXY, HTTPS_PROXY**

-    Configures the HTTP/HTTPS proxy used when building and running the application.
+    Configures the HTTP/HTTPS proxy used when running the application.